autc04/Retro68/README.md

 use global variables or non-local function calls.
 Used to import glue code from MPW's `Interface.o` library.

-### MakeAPPL

-Reads a FLAT executable as output by elf2flt and converts it to a MacBinary file containing a classic Macintosh application.
-The CMake setup for the sample programs no longer uses this, but rather uses Rez to generate the appropriate resources.

 ### PEFTools

 Tools supporting the Apple's PEF format, the Preferred Executable Format